arcticoder/polymerized-lqg-replicator-recycler/README.md

 This project contains a set of implemented UQ checks and validation routines that support the internal claims below.
 However, readers should note:

 - These results are based on internal modelling assumptions, parameter selections, and numerical experiments.
 They are not a substitute for independent replication or peer review.
 - Reported numeric values (e.g., enhancement factors, coefficients) are estimates from the project's models and may change with alternative modelling choices or additional data.
-Where exact numbers are shown in the repository, they are best treated as illustrative model outputs; uncertainty quantification artifacts are provided in `docs/`.
+Where approximate numbers are shown in the repository, they are best treated as illustrative model outputs; uncertainty quantification artifacts are provided in `docs/`.
 - Any suggestion of operational readiness (e.g., for engineering deployment) is premature without independent experimental validation and safety review.

 ### Worked Example: workflow for independent verification